 Another key distinction is that people with schizotypal personality disorder usually can be made aware of the difference between their distorted ideas and reality.
 Those with schizophrenia generally can't be swayed away from their delusions.

 Despite the differences, people with schizotypal personality disorder can benefit from treatments similar to those used for schizophrenia.
 Schizotypal personality disorder is sometimes considered to be on a spectrum with schizophrenia, with schizotypal personality disorder viewed as less severe.

 When to see a doctor

-People with schizotypal personality disorder are likely to seek help only at the urging of friends or relatives.
-If you suspect a friend or family member may have the disorder, you might gently suggest that the person seek medical attention, starting with a primary care physician or mental health provider.
+People with schizotypal personality disorder are likely to seek help only at the urging of friends or family members.
+Or people with schizotypal personality disorder may seek help for another problem such as depression.
+If you suspect that a friend or family member may have the disorder, you might gently suggest that the person seek medical attention, starting with a primary care doctor or mental health professional.

 If you need immediate help

 If you're concerned that you might harm yourself or someone else, go to an emergency room or call 911 or your local emergency number immediately.
 Or call a suicide hotline number.
 In the U.S., call the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255) or use its webchat at suicidepreventionlifeline.org/chat.